SJSU Editorial Style

 The terms Hispanic and Latino/Latina can be interchangeably used when referring to people with a cultural heritage related to Spain or Latin America.
 Usage varies depending on context and the audience being addressed.

 Latino is the masculine word; Latina is the feminine.
-Latino can refer to a mixed group of both genders.
+Latino can refer to a mixed group of all genders.

 A comma is not required when Jr. or Sr. follow a name.
 Commas, even when not used with the noninverted form, are always used with inverted names, which should appear in the following order: